 I'd bought it for $2.00 at a public gun show - in Anaheim - a few months earlier.

 You'd just get bored reading about the rest of my crimes and violations.

 The "search" of my recording studio was absolutely ridiculous.
 They spent 5 minutes searching in the studio, and 5 hours searching inside of my house, which, as I mentioned, was completely detached from the studio, and not even included in the search warrant.

-As they systematically reduced my entire residence to chaos and clutter, one of them had the nerve to ask if I had anything cold to drink.
+As they systematically reduced my entire residence to chaos, one of them had the nerve to ask if I had anything cold to drink.
 Another left his business card in my wife's bible, quoting verses and chapters about sinners and punishment.